Lucien Bianchi

 Luciano "Lucien" Bianchi (/it/, /fr/; 10 November 1934 – 30 March 1969) was an Italian-born Belgian racing driver who raced for the Cooper, ENB, UDT Laystall and Scuderia Centro Sud teams in Formula One.
 He entered a total of 19 Formula One World Championship races, scoring six points and had a best finish of third at the 1968 Monaco Grand Prix.

-He also drove in 13 consecutive 24 Hours of Le Mans (1956–1968), finishing 1st in Class three times, including the 1st overall win at the 1968 24 Hours of Le Mans, with co-driver Pedro Rodríguez.
+Bianchi also drove in 13 consecutive 24 Hours of Le Mans (1956–1968), finishing first in Class three times, including the first overall win at the 1968 24 Hours of Le Mans, with co-driver Pedro Rodríguez.
 Bianchi died in a crash while testing for the 1969 24 Hours of Le Mans.

 Personal life

 Bianchi was born in Milan, Italy, but moved to Belgium in 1946 with his father, who, before the Second World War, was a race mechanic working in the Alfa Romeo competition department.
 His brother, Mauro Bianchi, also became a racing driver.
 They drove to victory together in the 1965 Nürburgring 500 km.
 Mauro later won the P1.6 class at the 1967 24 Hours of Le Mans.
 His grandnephew, Jules Bianchi, who made his Formula One debut with the Marussia team for the season competing under the French flag, died in 2015, having never regained consciousness after a crash during the 2014 Japanese Grand Prix.